ptsteadman/notebook/stories/summer-of-entropy.md

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
-One of his coworkers had shared the article, saying something about the culture of tech.
+One of his coworkers had shared the article, saying something about tech culture and mental health.
 There was a picture of Elkie.

 Chris was confused for a moment: Elkie had added him on Facebook.
 Was there an issue with the development build?
 He opened the article in a new tab, and searched for Elkie's profile.
-He switched back to the article, skin crawling.
+He switched back to read the article, skin crawling.
+There were more pictures of Elkie.

-Elkie was dead, she had jumped off the roof of a building in midtown during a corporate party.
+Elkie had jumped off the roof of a building in midtown during a corporate party.
 Suicide.
+She was dead.
 Fuck.

-Chris almost sent the article to one of his friends, but decided against it.
+Chris went to send the article to a close friend, but decided against it.
 Triggering.

 Elkie hadn't seemed that fucked up, thought Chris.
-The conversation about the
-anti-depressants: that was a pretty typical ice breaker, a symbolic game like talking about astrological signs or personality types.
+The conversation about the anti-depressants, that was a pretty typical icebreaker, like talking about astrological signs or personality types.

 The Nazi thing was pretty fucked up though, thought Chris.
 Finish the job.
 That was chilling.

-Chris noticed that he was sweating: the office was normally frigid, but sometimes the AC system couldn't keep up with the onset of heat in the early afternoon.
+Chris noticed that he was sweating.
+The facebook office was normally frigid, but sometimes the AC system couldn't keep up with the early afternoon heat.
+Chris told himself that it was important to not use this event as an excuse to have an inefficient bender, or an existential crisis, rather.
 He terminated his session and went to the microkitchen to get a smoothie.

 He read more about Elkie: it was unclear if she had been 'connected' with the rooftop event.
-She had asked a server to point out the eastern ledge of the roof, and had sprinted and jumped over the shrubbery.
+She had asked a server to point out the eastern ledge of the roof.
 She had been wearing a dress and shoes.

-Chris looked at her facebook profile: people were posting on her wall, praying it was a mistake, asking for the contact information of her family.
+Chris looked at her facebook profile on his phone: people were posting on her wall, praying it was a mistake, asking for the contact information of her family.

-Chris went back to his computer, telling himself that it was important to not use this event as an excuse to have an inefficient bender, or an existential crisis, rather.
-But he was going to look into things.
+Chris went back to his computer.
+He was going to look into things.

-He ssh'd into the virtual machine that he had used the previous summer as an intern.
-He'd worked on facebook messenger search infrastructure, and during the course of his work had realized that he could use the message search index to reconstruct the message history of any facebook user.
-He was pretty sure it didn't leave any auditable log, but if it did, getting fired from facebook would probably work out well for Chris.
+He ssh'd into a virtual machine, a machine that was left over from the previous summer, when he was in intern on the messenger search infrastructure team.
+During the course of his work, Chris had realized that he could use the message search index to reconstruct the message history of any facebook user.
+He was pretty sure it didn't leave any audit log.
+Even if it did, getting fired from facebook would probably work out pretty well for Chris.

 He ran the script to hydrate Elkie's message index, and opened it in a vim buffer.
-The raw JSON was a pain to read, and Chris paged through a list of people who had messaged Elkie this morning, after the story had dropped.
+Chris paged through a list of people who had messaged Elkie this morning, after the story had dropped.

 <hr>